 - A credible testimony of salvation through repentance and faith in Jesus Christ alone.

 - Holds to the Doctrines of Grace (Calvinism).
-There should be no disparity between the truths that we hold to be Scriptural and those who we would support to carry those truths in Christ’s name.
+There should be no disparity between the truths that we hold to be Scriptural and those whom we would support to carry those truths in Christ’s name.

 - The ability to clearly discuss the gospel of Jesus Christ.

 - Not a new believer.
-A missionary should be evidencing maturity and steady growth in the Christian faith with a track record of faithful living, a servant's heart and a life of sacrifice.
+A missionary should be evidencing maturity and steady growth in the Christian faith with a track record of faithful living, a servant's heart, and a life of sacrifice.

 - If married, a stable and Christ-centered relationship in the marriage with full marital support of the missionary endeavor.